haxtheweb/edtechjoker/draft-outline.md

 # Week 16: Project 3: Final feedback and open code critique
 - This feedback is then to be used to finalize code, documentation and other aspects of the final PR
 ## Tues
+### PenStat
+- visual / functional feedback
+- awesome click to read the word.
+Make this smaller / well labeled as to what it'll do
+- Make the correct answer: text translatable
+- when clicking the button ensure it's reading the `innerText` of the correct thing instead of symbols / HTML brackets :)

+### pj3
+- make sure top level tag is not rename-me, internals
+- tc-statinfo - needs trait and stats implemented / wired up
+- header needs name wired into it
+- photo needs wired in and `alt` needs to default to `''` but you should pass this alt info down from the top level card

+### IST402Group1
+- Up and Down logic review
+- contextual render of reset

 ### table-in-the-corner
 - How can we fix the simple icon still being clickable after the button is disabled? (for up and down arrows)
   - Apply @click handler to the `button` as opposed to the icon. icons shouldnt really be clickable (semantically)